 discrimination, to equal protection of the law.

-Convention on the Rights of the Child prohibits the imposition of the
+on the Rights of the Child prohibits the imposition of the death penalty

 The above-mentioned Convention is considered a universal legal

-of the Child, it became a signatory to the Convention in February
+the Child, it became a signatory to the Convention in February 1995, and

 Article 18 of the Vienna Convention on the Law of Treaties

-ratified it, shall refrain from engaging in any act that is contrary
+it, shall refrain from engaging in any act that is contrary to its purpose

-to its purpose until it has decided to announce its intention of not
+until it has decided to announce its intention of not becoming part of

-the fact that the U.S. has not ratified the Convention, the U.S. State
+that the U.S. has not ratified the Convention, the U.S. State Department

-Department has already recognized that the Vienna Convention on the
+has already recognized that the Vienna Convention on the Law of Treaties

-As in the case of the death penalty for women above mentioned,
+As mentioned above, the imposition of the death penalty against

 but for all human beings.